 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 While attendance at workshops is not compulsory, it may be difficult to pass the unit without regular attendance as all assessments have components that will be worked upon during class time.
-In particular, A2 + A3 requires group work and collaboration and time will be allocated in these workshops to work with your group.
+In particular, A2 + A3 requires group work and collaboration and time will be allocated in these workshops to work with your group and meet with your tutor for advice.
 In particular, in Week 9, we will set up your team's social media accounts and tools as necessary.
 Attendance and engagement with the content in Week 9 will be crucial to your success in A3.

 Required IT skills